 Q3.
 What is the length of the biggest ruler in your school?
 Q4.
-What is the length of the measuring tape which your sport s teacher has?
+What is the length of the measuring tape which your sports teacher has?Q5.

-Q5.
 Use these measuring devices to measure the length and breadth of your classroom.
 Students may repeat this experiment 2-3 times to avoid errors due to carelessness.
 Q6.
 What will be the size of your classroom on the graph paper?
 Q8.
 People have been measuring lengths using many different units.
 Some of these units are standard units and are accepted in formal documents.
 Some were standard units in earlier times, but are used less frequently these days.
 The standard units can denote precise measurements.
 There are also non-standard or informal units which people use to denote length approximately.
-These are not meant to be precise, but may be sufficient for many practical purposes.
-List the different length units you know under these three categories.